Robinpig/Note/docs/CS/CN/HTTP.md

 #### Pipelining

-A client that supports persistent connections MAY "pipeline" its requests (i.e., send multiple requests without waiting for each response).
-A server MAY process a sequence of pipelined requests in parallel if they all have safe methods (Section 4.2.1 of [RFC7231]), **but it MUST send the corresponding responses in the same order that the requests were received**.
+A client that supports persistent connections MAY "pipeline" its requests (i.e., send multiple requests without waiting for each response).A server MAY process a sequence of pipelined requests in parallel if they all have safe methods (Section 4.2.1 of [RFC7231]), **but it MUST send the corresponding responses in the same order that the requests were received**.

 > Pipelining solves HOL blocking for requests, but not for responses.

 A client that pipelines requests SHOULD retry unanswered requests if the connection closes before it receives all of the corresponding responses.
 When retrying pipelined requests after a failed connection (a connection not explicitly closed by the server in its last complete response), a client MUST NOT pipeline immediately after connection establishment, since the first remaining request in the prior pipeline might have caused an error response that can be lost again if multiple requests are sent on a prematurely closed connection (see the TCP reset problem described in Section 6.6).

 Idempotent methods (Section 4.2.2 of [RFC7231]) are significant to pipelining because they can be automatically retried after a connection failure.
 A user agent SHOULD NOT pipeline requests after a non-idempotent method, until the final response status code for that method has been received, unless the user agent has a means to detect and recover from partial failure conditions involving the pipelined sequence.

-An intermediary that receives pipelined requests MAY pipeline those requests when forwarding them inbound, since it can rely on the outbound user agent(s) to determine what requests can be safely pipelined.
+An intermediary that receives pipelined requests MAY pipeline those requests when forwarding them inbound, since it can rely on the outbound user agent(s) to determine what requests can be safely pipelined.If the inbound connection fails before receiving a response, the pipelining intermediary MAY attempt to retry a sequence of requests that have yet to receive a response if the requests all have idempotent methods;
-If the inbound connection fails before receiving a response, the pipelining intermediary MAY attempt to retry a sequence of requests that have yet to receive a response if the requests all have idempotent methods; otherwise, the pipelining intermediary SHOULD forward any received responses and then close the corresponding outbound connection(s) so that the outbound user agent(s) can recover accordingly.
+otherwise, the pipelining intermediary SHOULD forward any received responses and then close the corresponding outbound connection(s) so that the outbound user agent(s) can recover accordingly.

 - Firstly, some files that can be processed/rendered incrementally do profit from multiplexing.
 This is for example the case for progressive images.
 - Secondly, as also discussed above, it can be useful if one of the files is much smaller than the others, as it will be downloaded earlier while not delaying the others by too much.
 - Thirdly, **multiplexing allows changing the order of responses and interrupting a low priority response for a higher priority one.**

 #### Concurrency